 Now that one-fifth of Americans are unemployed by a national shutdown, people are noticing their loss of rights.
 Nothing is done about the assault against the Constitutionally guaranteed right to Liberty because people have been trained throughout their lives to ignore reality.

+Throughout U.S. history, the Supreme Court repeatedly rules that a crisis does not cancel the constitution.
 Governors have temporary emergency powers as delegated by your State’s Constitution — such as are needed to quickly react to forest fires, riots, pandemics or invasion.
 These are temporary until congress has a chance to convene to create laws and appropriate treasury funds to deal with the emergency.

 I’m not a lawyer, but it seems obvious to me that yes, governors can temporarily keep you from working until congress convenes.
 But your state must pay you for lost wages — for three reasons: compensation for taken property, compensatory damages for lost liberty and punitive damages for impairing the obligation of contracts.